helion3/inspire-tree/README.md

 - `core` - Excludes DOM rendering logic, for those using a custom renderer.
 - `min` - Minified source for production use.

-## Using
+## Usage

-At a minimum you must provide a target DOM element and data / data loader.
+In most use-cases you need to provide a target DOM element and a source of data:

 ```js
 var tree = new InspireTree({